-To maximize the earning potential, it’s a good idea to get up early to clear driveways for people that need to drive to work.
-Access to a snow blower or snow plow is advisable for a snow removal business.
+To maximize the earning potential, it’s a good idea to get up early to clear driveways for people who need to drive to work.
+Access to a snow blower or snow plow is advisable for this profitable blue collar business.

 4. Pool Cleaning and Maintenance

 Pool cleaning and maintenance is one of those classic summer jobs for teens.
 But, even in the current economy, it’s hard to find reliable people that do a thorough job.
 So, if you enjoy working outdoors in good weather, this could be a good fit for you.